raouf-gt7/Data-Engineering-and-Visualization/DEV Project/README.md

 11. What attribute determines the brand's pricing?
 12. Does the average price change based on colour, drive or fuel type?
 13. Can we predict the price based on other attributes?

+## Milestone 2

+For milestone 2 we will be performing the following tasks:

+- Data Integration
+- Data Cleaning
+- Feature Engineering
+- Analysis

+Visualization will be shown as well as markdown cells explaining the insights we gained from the graph.